Missing Data

 (120, 7)

 We can observe that we have only 2 missing follow values out of 120 observations.
-Since this is a small portion of our data (1.67%), losing this information is not crucial.
+Since this is a small portion of our data (1.67%), losing this information is not substantial.
 If we found that a variable had more missing values, we may be more concerned about why that variable was so poorly recorded.

 Removing Missing Values

 In this case, because we are only missing 2 observations, a simple option is to remove the observations with missing values.
-We can do this using the dropna function.
+We can do this using the dropna

 df = df.dropna()